Origin of the Coulomb Pseudopotential: Abstract

 \section{Abstract}

-We explore the effect of Coulomb repulsion on the phonon-mediated BCS-type Cooper instability in the electron gas using a numeric approach that is controllably accurate at small to moderate values of the Coulomb parameter, $r_s \lesssim 2$.
-We demonstrate the necessity of breaking the net result into two distinctively different effects: the reduction of the Fermi-liquid renormalization factor and the change of the effective low-energy coupling.
+We address the outstanding problem of electron pairing in the presence of strong Coulomb repulsion at small to moderate values of the Coulomb parameter, $r_s \lesssim 2$, and demonstrate that the pseudopotential framework is fundamentally biased and uncontrolled.
+Instead, one has to break the net result into two distinctively different effects: the Fermi liquid renormalization factor and the change in the effective low-energy coupling.
 The latter quantity is shown to behave non-monotonically with an extremum at $ r_s\approx 0.75$.
-Within the random-phase approximation, Coulomb interaction eventually starts to {\it enhance} the effective pairing coupling at $r_s >2$ and the suppression of the critical temperature is entirely due to the renormalized Fermi-liquid properties.
-The onset of the enhancement is, however, sensitive to the approximation used for incorporating vertex corrections.
-Our results call for radical reconsideration of the widely accepted picture that the effect of Coulomb interactions reduces to a (weak) repulsive pseudopotential.
+Within the random-phase approximation, Coulomb interaction starts to {\it enhance} the effective pairing coupling at $r_s >2$, and the suppression of the critical temperature is entirely due to the renormalized Fermi liquid properties.
+Leading vertex corrections change this picture only quantitatively.
+Our results call for radical reconsideration of the widely accepted repulsive pseudopotential approach and show the need for precise microscopic treatment of Coulomb interactions in the problem of superconducting instability.

-\textit{Introduction.}\textemdash In the vast majority of low-temperature superconductors, the scenario of Cooper instability is of the emergent BCS type, implying quantitatively accurate low-energy effective description in terms of the two (partially related) parameters: the energy/frequency cutoff $\omega_0 \ll E_F$ ($E_F$ is the Fermi energy; $\hbar=1$) and the dimensionless effective coupling constant $g\ll 1$.
+\textit{Introduction.}\textemdash The paring of electrons in the presence of strong repulsive Coulomb forces remained unsolved for nearly half a century until it was recognized that in the vast majority of low-temperature superconductors, the scenario of Cooper instability is of the emergent BCS type, implying a quantitatively accurate low-energy effective description in terms of the two (partially related) parameters: the energy-frequency cutoff $\omega_0 \ll E_F$ ($E_F$ is the Fermi energy; $\hbar=1$) and the dimensionless effective coupling constant $g\ll 1$.
 Within this effective BCS theory, the expression for the critical temperature reads